NevaeH-9/dangerous-dog-attack/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in other/llms/usage.txt.
+The entire chat history is available in other/llms/usage.txt.